awt2542/Layers-for-Framer/README.md

 			delay: i/20

 ### Create custom naming schemes with default behaviors
-	for layer in Layers.withName '_drag'
+	for layer in Layers.endingWith '_drag'
 		layer.draggable.enabled = true
 		layer.draggable.speedX = 0

-	for layer in Layers.withName '_btn_wip'
+	for layer in Layers.endingWith '_btn_wip'
 		layer.on Events.Click, ->
 			print "This feature is still work in progress"

-	for layer in Layers.withName 'person|animal'
+	for layer in Layers.containing 'person|animal'
 		layer.opacity = .5

-	layer.visible = false for layer in Layers.withName '_hide'
+	layer.visible = false for layer in Layers.endingWith '_hide'

 ### Switch to the "popup" state on layers where it has been defined
 	for layer in Layers.withState 'popup'